 Reviews

-Nothing But Nets provides a fascinating account of the rise of insecticide-treated mosquito nets as an iconic global health technology.
-With a distinctive emphasis on the role that African scientists and citizens have played in developing, distributing, and mobilizing this technology, Moore-Sheeley brings to light novel documents related to the key randomized controlled trials of the nets and draws on original interviews and field work to build the most rigorous and synthetic account to date of this important topic.
+Nothing But Nets provides a fascinating account of the rise of the insecticide-treated mosquito net as an iconic global health technology and with it the broader ascendance of a global health paradigm that centers individualized commodities.
+With a distinctive emphasis on the role that African scientists and citizens have played in developing, distributing, and mobilizing this technology, Moore-Sheeley brings to light novel documents related to the key randomized controlled trials of the nets and draws on original interviews and fieldwork to build the most rigorous and synthetic account to date of this important topic.
+A must-read book for scholars and students in critical global health and deserving of a very wide readership.

 Book Details